astropy/astroquery/docs/mast/mast.rst

                 >>> len(results)
                 >>> 1000

-Meta data search can also be performed using object names like M101.
+Metadata queries can also be performed using object names with the ~astroquery.mast.MastMissionsClass.query_object function.

 .. code-block:: python